Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

   10.99ms       4   0.02%
   14.606ms      1   0.00%
 ```
-557 request per second, looks pretty good keep in mind this is without any complicated application logic, taking into account application logic it can easily fall to 20% of this throughput.
+557 requests per second, looks pretty good keep in mind this is without any complicated application logic, taking into account application logic it can easily fall to 20% of this throughput.

-now lets try the `/simulated_io` endpoint with `delay of 1 second` and `concurrency of 1`:
+Now lets try the `/simulated_io` endpoint with `delay of 1 second` and `concurrency of 1`:
 ```bash
 docker run --rm --net=host ghcr.io/six-ddc/plow -c 1 'http://localhost:8080/simulated_io?delay=1'
 ```
-and the result we got is:
+And the result we got is:
 ```bash
   Elapsed     42.44s
   Count           42